IstvanGodeny/Istvan_Python_Projects/Scripts/Tic Tac Toe - AI/README.md

 # Tic Tac Toe - AI

 This is a simplified version of the game.
-You play against the AI (minimax function).
+You play against an AI using the minimax algorithm.

 The application runs in the terminal.